pranayaryal/portfolio-site/src/content/flask-and-react.md

 This is the same file which will reference the compiled javascript code which are present in build/static/css and build/static/js folders.

-Let’s say your `serve.py` has the code:
+Your `serve.py` should be like this:
 ```py
 from flask import Flask, render_template
 app = Flask(__name__, static_folder="build/static", template_folder="build")